FilmHarvard Art Museums

 32 Quincy Street, Cambridge, MA

-The screening will take place in Menschel Hall, Lower Level.
+The screening and discussion will take place in Menschel Hall, Lower Level.
 Please enter the museums via the entrance on Broadway.
-Doors will open at 5:30pm.

 Complimentary parking available in the Broadway Garage, 7 Felton Street, Cambridge.

 Support for this program is provided by the Richard L. Menschel Endowment Fund.